Safari is the default browser in the Apple ecosystem, and users seem satisfied with its offerings more often than not.

-If you don’t disable the auto-update feature, the OS will again install the latest version of Safari, thereby making the entire process futile.
+If you don’t disable the auto-update feature, the OS will again install the latest Safari version, making the entire process futile.

 So head over to > System Preferences > Software Update, and disable the Automatically keep my Mac up to date option.
 Once that is done, you may proceed with the below steps to downgrade Safari to an older version.